Baby Proofing Handyman in Queen Creek, AZ

 Practical Baby Proofing Steps You Can Take Today

-Before you schedule someone, here's what you can do yourself:
+Before you schedule someone, try this:

 Do a floor-level crawl.
 Get down on your hands and knees.
-Seriously.
 You'll spot outlets, cords, small objects, and furniture edges you never noticed from standing height.
 Take pictures.

 When You Need a Professional Handyman

-Outlet covers seem simple until you have a kid who figures out how to pry them off.
-Tamper-resistant outlets (built into the outlet itself, not a cover) are better, but they need to be installed by someone licensed to do electrical work if there are safety concerns — or at least someone who knows which situations are code-compliant.
+Magnetic locks require knowing which cabinets have metal backing and which are veneer.
+Furniture anchoring means identifying studs, drilling into them, and using hardware that actually holds a 150-pound bookshelf if a kid hangs on it.
+Outlet covers seem simple until your kid figures out how to pry them off.
+Tamper-resistant outlets work better because the outlet itself has the safety feature, not a removable cover.
+But they need to be installed by someone licensed to do electrical work if there are safety concerns, or at least someone who knows what's code-compliant.

 That's where The Toolbox Pro comes in.
-Rene's been doing this for 15 years across the East Valley.
+Rene's been doing this 15 years across the East Valley.
 He knows what works in a Queen Creek build, what won't last, and what the inspector or insurance company actually cares about.

 What to Expect from The Toolbox Pro